Actindo-AG/Documentation/DataHub/UserInterface/02c_AttributeGroups.md

   Click and hold this button to move the selected attribute group to another position in the list using drag and drop.

 - ![Edit](../../Assets/Icons/Edit03.png "[Edit]") (Edit)
   Click this button to edit the selected attribute group.
 The attribute group data window is displayed.
-This button is only displayed, when you hover over the attribute group.
+This button is only displayed, when you hover over an attribute group or sub-group.

 - Attribute group
   Top attribute group.
 Click the attribute group to display the attribute sub-group column and all assigned attribute sub-groups.
 Hover over the attribute group to display the ![Edit](../../Assets/Icons/Edit03.png "[Edit]") (Edit) button.